 We meet twice a month.
 Our local singings are held on the 2nd and 4th Tuesday of each month from 7-9 PM in the lower level of the Fairview Methodist Church.
 (600 W 6th St.) Park in the lot on the north side of the building and enter through the lower level doors on the southeast side of the building.

-Newbies are encouraged and, don’t worry, loaner books are provided!
+Newbies are encouraged and don’t worry, loaner books are provided!
+We sing from both TheShenandoah Harmony and the 1991 revision The Sacred Harp.

 Coming up in just a few days, join us for the 15th Annual Bloomington All-Day Sacred Harp Singing.
 The event takes place at Fairview United Methodist Church (600 W 6th St) on Saturday, Oct 27th, 2018.
 We will sing from 10:00 a.m. to 3:00 p.m., with a traditional potluck dinner on the grounds at noon. *Local singers are encouraged to bring a dish to share.